Herbert R. Kohl

-Herbert Ralph Kohl (born August 22, 1937) is an educator best known for his advocacy of progressive alternative education and as the author of more than thirty books on education.
-He founded the 1960s Open School movement and is credited with coining the term "open classroom."
+Herbert Ralph Kohl (born August 22, 1937) is an American educator best known for his advocacy of progressive alternative education and as the author of more than thirty books on education.
+He founded the 1960s Open School movement and is credited with coining the term "open classroom".

 Early life

 Born into a Jewish household, Kohl attended the Bronx High School of Science and studied philosophy and mathematics at Harvard University from 1954 to 1958.
 At Harvard he was president of the Signet Society and was elected to Phi Beta Kappa, graduating with an AB degree in 1958.
-During the 1958–59 academic year he attended University College, Oxford on a Henry Fellowship, and in, 1959–1960, studied philosophy at Columbia University with a Woodrow Wilson Fellowship.
+During the 1958–59 academic year he attended University College, Oxford on a Henry Fellowship, and in 1959–1960 he studied philosophy at Columbia University with a Woodrow Wilson Fellowship.

 Deciding against an academic career, Kohl entered Teachers College, Columbia University, in 1961 and, in 1962, received an MA in teaching, while qualifying for a permanent K-8 teaching certificate in New York City public schools.
 In 1962 Kohl became a sixth-grade teacher in the New York City public schools, something he had dreamed of doing since childhood.